 - Example: My husband always supports me and is willing to turn a blind eye to my faults.

-- Meeting: A tendency to look at and desire women or men other than one’s committed romantic partner
+- Meaning: A tendency to look at and desire women or men other than one’s committed romantic partner

 - Example: I know Sean has a wandering eye, but I’m sure he’s never cheated on me.